Quickstart

 Interoperability with Buku

 Gosuki is fully interoperable with Buku, a popular command-line bookmark manager.
-Gosuki uses the same database format as Buku, allowing you to:
+Gosuki emulates the database format of Buku, allowing: